 (3) Aside from being qualified with experience, mastery of the subjects, and a love of knowledge, I'm skilled and interested in teaching.
 Personality-wise, I think I'm a sensitive and empathetic person.

 Finally, I mean that I deeply care about my students' well-being and am very patient.
-These personality traits helped me become an effective tutor for middle school and high school kids from a low-income neighborhood while I was in college, and are a main reason for which I've decided to pursue a career in medicine, a career for which these traits are very valuable.
+These personality traits helped me become an effective tutor for middle school and high school kids from a low-income neighborhood while I was in college, and is the main reason for which I've decided to pursue a career in medicine, a career for which these traits are very valuable.

 I don't think one should ever study so hard as to give up the extracurricular activities one loves, even if they aren't especially useful for college or medical school.